 On the rear side, we find a MIDI I/O, two controller inputs (one for sustain pedal, the other for CC or expression pedals), a USB-to-MIDI port, two-balanced outputs, the power jack, a headphones output and the power switch.

-And before we proceed onward, please take a look at some of the best selling digital stage pianos currently on sale at Amazon:
+And before we proceed onward, please take a look at some of the best selling digital stage pianos online:

 One of the most interesting features of the Kurzweil SP4-8 is certainly its PC3-derived sound engine, which offers up to 128 sounds taken from the workstation-series, including the classic Triple Strike Grand Piano, the renowned strings tones, several KB3 organs and KVA synths sounds.